albchia/Image-Slider/README.md

 > GitHub: [link](https://github.com/albchia/Image-Slider.git)

 This project has been inspired by [@Clever Techie](https://www.youtube.com/channel/UC1WxZFhq56xs1oxXH-XveSQ).
-I decided to pick his tutorial as training and inspiration to create my own image slider.
+I decided to pick his tutorial as training and inspiration to create my own image slider working with the basic elements of `HMTL` and `CSS`.

 ## Contributing